Older but Bolder

-In collaborating with the Newcastle Libraries, Newcastle U3A Tutors further embraced the digital age with its 30th anniversary tribute Showcase “Live, Laugh, Learn” in the new state of the art digital Library, 12 Stewart Avenue.
+In collaboration with Newcastle Library, our tutors further embraced the digital age with our 30th anniversary tribute Showcase “Live, Laugh, Learn” in the new state of the art digital Library, 12 Stewart Avenue.

-This was a first not only in NU3A history but that of the Newcastle Libraries as well with the new digital Library having only been recently opened by the Lord Mayor in October.
+This was a first not only in NU3A history but that of the Newcastle Libraries as well with the new digital library, opened by the Lord Mayor in October.
 It also was a very challenging one – presenting in an entirely new space that really hadn’t been set up for the type of presentations NU3A traditionally does, but it had the digital apparatus to stream courses directly to the Library’s Facebook Page where presentations could be viewed by hundreds and even thousands of people – what magic!

-However, none of this would have been possible without the wholehearted support of Carol Edmonds, Coordinator Community Programs, Newcastle Libraries who listened to my idea in 2019 and who has stuck with us through all the changes we were forced to make to the Showcase (courtesy of COVID) and to Clare Presser, the Libraries Digital Activation Specialist, our mentor and teacher throughout this whole adventure – and it has been quite an adventure.
+Thanks to Carol Edmonds, Coordinator Community Programs, Newcastle Libraries who stuck with the idea through all the changes due to COVID, and to Clare Presser, Libraries Digital Activation Specialist, our mentor and teacher throughout this whole adventure – and it has been quite an adventure.

 Life in the universe